-Ashley Resch Flaunts Cleavage In Sheer Lace Teddy: ‘Not One Like Me’
+Ashley Resch Flaunts Cleavage In Sheer Lace Teddy: 'Not One Like Me'

-Ashley Resch tantalized her Instagram followers with a new photo of herself in smoking hot red lingerie just in time for Valentine’s Day this February.
+Ashley Resch tantalized her Instagram followers with a new photo of herself in smoking-hot red lingerie just in time for Valentine's Day.

-In the photo, Ashley lounged on a black table in a conference room in front of large windows with semi-sheer shades.
-Outside was the Staples Center and large skyscrapers sitting against a mountainous background.
-Ashley wore a sheer red lace teddy.
-The garment’s neckline showcased her ample cleavage, which pushed over the top in rounded mounds.
+In the pic, Ashley lounged on a black table in a conference room in front of large windows with semi-sheer shades.
+Outside were the Staples Center and large skyscrapers against a mountainous background.
+Ashley wore a semi-sheer red lace teddy.
+The garment's neckline showcased her ample cleavage, which pushed over the top in rounded mounds.
 The high-cut legs emphasized her curvy hips and her nipped-in waist.
-The sheer lace inset showcased her flat tummy.
-Ashley wore a matching open robe over the lingerie, and she held one side up near hr full mouth, which was slightly open, revealing a light-colored manicure.
-The model completed the outfit with clear platform high-heel sandals.
+The lace inset showcased her flat tummy.
+Ashley wore a matching open robe over the lingerie, and she held one side up near her full lips, which were slightly parted.
+The model completed the outfit with clear platform stilettos.

-Ashley’s highlighted blond locks tumbled in loose ringlets over one shoulder and down her back from an off-center part.
+Ashley's highlighted blond locks tumbled in loose ringlets over one shoulder and down her back from an off-center part.
 She accessorized with a gold necklace with a pendant that rested above her cleavage.
-The model’s sensual pose revealed her intricate leg tattoo on her top leg and a hint of the side ink on the opposite hip.
+The model's sensual pose revealed the intricate tattoo on her right leg and a hint of the side ink on the opposite hip.

-In her caption, Ashley credited 36neex with the photography.
+In her caption, Ashley credited 36neex for the photography.
 Her followers praised the post, with nearly 7,000 hitting the like button to express their appreciation.
-At least 100 also took the time to drop a positive comment.

-“You are the smoking hot Lady in Red.
-You look absolutely stunning,” enthused one devotee, who added a heart-eye smiley and a flame.
+At least 100 also took the time to drop a positive comment."You are the smoking hot Lady in Red.
+You look absolutely stunning," enthused one devotee, who added a heart-eye smiley and a flame.

 "How are you always the most dazzling and stunning and sensual and beautiful woman on the internet?
 The absolute hottest and baddest ever on IG," a second fan wrote, including roses and lips.